SongminYu/render/dashboards/readme.md

 ### Apr.
 17th.
 2024

 - [ ] NUTS3 weather data download (Songmin has some previous code)
-  - [ ] check which data is missing & complete (radiation, temperature, PV generation)
+  - [x] check which data is missing & complete (radiation, temperature, PV generation): why?
+    - [ ] also, which other years are there?
   - [ ] see if post-processing to convert input data format directly is possible (wide format for hour, regions listed vertically)
+    - you can use ..\RenderNew\docs\data_prep\weather_files for preparation code and output file
+    - the weather profile and ID tables are here: ..\RenderNew\projects\test_building\input

+### Apr.
+25th.
+2024

+- [ ] implement color coding for the degree of deviation in tables: Absolute difference and relative difference.
+  - the darker color for higher numbers

 ### Later stage
 - beautify dashboards
 - geo-visualization (new dashboard)
+- enhance Floor Area dashboard
+- new dashboard for building_efficiency_class
 - timeseries plotting for calibration (new dashboard)
-- new dashboard for Building efficiency class analysis, renovation rate etc.
 - GHSL data processing to distribute NUTS3 and location results to 100m x 100m grid cell (hectare) level.